websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

 # Implementing an Item Selector

-Item selectors are pop-up dialogs for selecting assets, such as documents, videos, Users, Roles, and Sites.
+Item selectors are pop-up dialogs for selecting assets, such as documents, videos, or users.

-By configuring the item selector's criteria and defining its usage, you have full flexibility in how to use the item selector dialog for your own application.
+By configuring the Item Selector's criteria and defining its usage, you can create Item Selector dialogs for your own application.

 ![Item selectors pop up so users can select assets.](./implementing-an-item-selector/images/01.png)